Do You Need to Study Vocabulary to Gain Fluency?

 Meaning comes, however, when we put the word in a sentence or phrase.
 Think of the word, “uncanny.”
 The definition might not come to mind.
 However, when you put the word in a phrase, “she had an uncanny resemblance to…” you understand the overall meaning.
 And if you don’t, you can use the context clues to understand what the word means.

 On the road to foreign language learning, you’ll need to adapt skills for effective vocabulary building.
 The key word here is effective.
 Raw rehearsal, endless drilling , doesn’t work for long-term memory storage.
 In fact, it can hurt your progress.
 Luckily, this isn’t your only option.
-Follow these strategies when learning new vocabulary words to make sure they stick.
+Follow these strategies when learning new vocabulary words in another language to make sure they stick.

 The mind works like a muscle.
 Learning new words and recalling them is a skill that needs development.
 Revisiting and remembering is the best way to learn something.
 This is okay.
 The fact that you’re attempting to make progress towards your goal is what matters.